What a Staffing Mandate Could Mean for Nursing Homes

 While the White House released the reform plan on Feb.
 29, 2022, whether or not it will go into effect hinges on the staffing mandate and the findings of a year-long study.

-The staffing mandate undoubtedly aims to protect and amplify the best interests of nursing home residents by ensuring they receive a minimum level of care.
-While the proposal has been welcomed by some, others argue that it is unrealistic and may cause more harm than good.
-In particular, rural nursing homes are likely to be hit the hardest by the mandate.
-Many of these facilities are already struggling to find enough staff to operate adequately, and the mandate could make it even more difficult for them to do so.
+The staffing mandate undoubtedly aims to protect and amplify the best interests of nursing home residents.
+While some welcome the proposal, others argue that it is unrealistic and may cause more harm than good.
+Specifically, the mandate is expected to hit rural nursing homes the hardest.
+Many of these facilities are already struggling to find enough staff to operate adequately.
+If passed, the mandate could make it even more difficult for them to do so.

 Shaylee Green had this to say about the impact the mandate could have on rural markets: “Given the fact that many SNFs have already closed in Montana and other rural areas due to high costs, low reimbursements, and lack of staffing; a mandatory staffing requirement would only exacerbate this situation.
 If a rural nursing home closes, its residents will still need to find somewhere to go.
-Unfortunately, this could mean many of them would be left with no nursing home option at all.
+Unfortunately, many of them would have no options left.

-The proposed staffing mandate garners mixed feelings from operators, providers, and other stakeholders.
-While its important facilities are held accountable and provide the highest quality of care possible, a federal mandate without sufficient resources could make the situation worse.
+Operators, providers, and other stakeholders hold mixed feelings about the proposed staffing mandate.
+Ensuring facilities are accountable and deliver the highest quality of care remains crucial.
+However, a federal mandate lacking sufficient resources could exacerbate the situation.

 If you have any questions about how the staffing mandate could impact your operations, or if you’re interested in viewing Sherman & Roylance’s inventory, please do not hesitate to reach out today.